 This one-day event has been designed to help colleagues reflect upon and develop their approaches to learning and teaching.
 It features contributions from sector-leading experts, insights from colleagues at other institutions, and examples of how cutting-edge research here at Bath can help to make university courses everywhere more inclusive and engaging.

-We're delighted to announce that next year's EduFest will be held on Tuesday 5 May in The Edge.
+We're delighted to announce that EduFest 2021 will be held as a one-day online event on Wednesday 5 May 2021.
 The main theme of our annual learning and teaching conference will be: Transitions in Higher Education.

-In the changing landscape of higher education increasing attention is being paid to the ways in which individuals and communities cope with change.
+In the changing landscape of higher education, increasing attention is being paid to the ways in which individuals and communities cope with change.
 Students face the challenge of a new form and level of education, staff are having to negotiate new ways of working and new identities, and leaders are being forced to contemplate rapidly changing demands from all stakeholders.
+The transitions that will occur in a post-Covid-19 world for both staff and students make such a discussion more relevant than ever.
 We look forward to the debate and to celebrating some of the excellent work carried out at the University in this domain.

 Sub-themes are: Transition into university (for example, pre-sessional work; induction programmes; outreach; recruitment; partnerships); Transition through university (for example, approaches to placement; curricula design; student engagement; assessment for learning; learning/curricula partnerships with external agencies) and Transition out of university (for example, working with employers; alumni relations; graduate outcomes; employability; 21st century skills).

-To learn from and celebrate the excellent work carried out here at the University of Bath, we are inviting colleagues to submit proposals that reflect on these challenges for the following sessions:
+To learn from and celebrate the excellent work carried out here at the University of Bath, our EduFest 2021 programme will include - full programme details will be available shortly.

 The second annual EduFest event took place on 9 May 2019.
 The key theme was Empowering students and staff in the delivery of teaching excellence.
 The sub-themes - Employability, Inclusivity, Research-engaged learning and Student engagement - reflected fundamental concerns in shaping students’ outcomes and experiences across the University.